skmin-lab/unixmd/docs/source/objects/qm/prog_terachem.rst

 - **guess** *(string)* - Default: *'dft'*

-  This argument determines initial guess method for SSR method.
+  This argument determines initial guess method for SSR calculations.

-  + *'dft'*: Initial orbitals for SSR method are generated from the DFT calculation with **scf_rho_tol** tolerance.
+  + *'dft'*: Initial guess orbitals for SSR calculations are generated from the DFT calculations.
-  + *'read'*: Use orbitals calculated at the previous time step as the initial guess for the SSR calculation.
+  + *'read'*: Initial guess orbitals are read from the 'c0' file which contains the orbitals calculated at the previous time step.

 \

 - **guess_file** *(string)* - Default: *'./c0'*

-  The **guess_file** determines the name of file containing orbitals for the initial guess of orbitals for the SSR calculation at the first MD step.
+  The **guess_file** determines the name of the file containing orbitals for the initial guess of orbitals for the SSR calculation at the first MD step.
   This argument is effective only if **guess** = *'read'*.
-  If the file does not exist, *'dft'* option is requested for the initial guess for the SSR calculation.
+  If the file does not exist, *'dft'* option is requested for the initial guess for the SSR calculation at the first MD step.

 \